-- §2.1 "Code" means this Honor Code. - §2.2 "Court" means the Honor Court, which is the official representative of law students in deciding questions about violations of the Code. - §2.3 "Instructor" is any full, associate, assistant, adjunct, or part-time professor, or any other person acting in a teaching capacity. - §2.4 "Interested faculty member" is the faculty member in whose course a violation of the Code is alleged to have occurred, regardless of whether that faculty member is the reporting party. - §2.5 "Law School" is Thomas Goode Jones School of Law. - §2.6 "Parties" include the suspected violator, the Prosecutor, Defense Counsel, and the interested faculty member, if any. - §2.7 To "publish" means to post a notice on the Law School's bulletin board which is designated for announcements relating to the Code.
+- §2.1 "Code" means this Honor Code. - \$2.2 "Court" means the Honor Court, which is the official representative of law students in deciding questions about violations of the Code. - §2.3 To "file with the Court" means to provide a written or electronic copy of the document to the Chief Justice, the Associate Dean of Academic Affairs, the prosecutor, and any suspected violators. - §2.4 "Instructor" is any full, associate, assistant, adjunct, or part-time professor, or any other person acting in a teaching capacity. - §2.5 "Interested faculty member" is the faculty member in whose course a violation of the Code is alleged to have occurred, regardless of whether that faculty member is the reporting party.

-- §2.8 "Quorum" is achieved when five or more Justices are present for a hearing of the Court. - §2.9 "Reporting party" is any person who reports a suspected violation of the Code.
-"The Report" is the report of a suspected violation. - §2.10 "Student" is any student admitted to, or enrolled in the Law School, including a student who is part-time, transferring, transient, auditing, or visiting from any other school. - §2.11 "Suspected violator" is any person reported as having violated the Code.
-Whenever the term appears in a procedural context, it also refers to the suspected violator's counsel. - §2.12 "Unauthorized assistance" is the assistance that either the instructor or the Code specifies to be unauthorized. - §2.13 "Unauthorized material" is the material that either the instructor or the Code specifies to be unauthorized.
+- \$2.6 "Law School" is Faulkner University's Thomas Goode Jones School of Law. - \$2.7 "Parties" include the suspected violator, the Prosecutor, Defense Counsel, and the interested faculty member, if any. - §2.8 To "publish" means to post a notice on the Law School's bulletin board designated for announcements relating to the Code. - §2.9 "Quorum" is achieved when five or more Justices are present for a hearing of the Court. - §2.10 "Reporting party" is any person who reports a suspected violation of the Code.
+"The Report" is the report of a suspected violation. - \$2.11 "Student" is any student admitted to, or enrolled in the Law School, including a student who is part-time, transferring, transient, auditing, or visiting from any other school. - §2.12 "Suspected violator" is any person reported as having violated the Code.
+Whenever the term appears in a procedural context, it also refers to the suspected violator's counsel. - §2.13 "Unauthorized assistance" is the assistance that either the instructor or the Code specifies to be unauthorized. - §2.14 "Unauthorized material" is the material that either the instructor or the Code specifies to be unauthorized.